 Water scarcity, both natural and of human origin, is the lack of sufficient water resources available to meet the demands within a region.
-Another water resource problem associated with groundwater extraction is saltwater intrusion, in which excessive pumping of freshwater aquifers near ocean coasts causes saltwater to enter freshwater areas.
-All of these procedures are moderate to very expensive and require significant energy input, making the water produced much more expensive than fresh water from conventional sources.
+Another problem associated with groundwater extraction is saltwater intrusion, in which excessive pumping of freshwater aquifers near ocean coasts causes saltwater to enter freshwater areas.
+All these procedures are moderate to very expensive and require significant energy input, making the produced water much more expensive than fresh water from conventional sources.
 Place signs along the edge of the source water protection area to notify people that any contamination in that area may affect the quality of local drinking water.

-As groundwater is pumped from water wells, there is usually a localized drop in the water table around the well called a depression cone.
+As groundwater is pumped from wells, there is usually a localized drop in the water table around the well called a depression cone.
 Improve agricultural and irrigation practices: Well, no one likes to talk about water loss in existing water networks.